TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 Week 5 Plan:
 - [ ] Implement the ability for respondents to add comments for numerical-scale questions
+- [ ] Implement the ability for respondents to add comments for MSQ questions
+- [ ] Implement the ability for respondents to add comments for rank questions
+- [ ] Add tests for trio

+Week 6 Plan:
 - [ ] Implement the ability for respondents to add comments for rubric questions
-- [ ] Add tests for both

-Week 6 Plan:
-- [ ] Implement the ability for respondents to add comments for rank questions
 - [ ] Implement the ability for respondents to add comments for distribute questions
 - [ ] Add tests for both